Audrey Walker: Career

 In the mid-1960s she joined the then ground-breaking co-operative of artists the 62 Group of Textile Artists.
 As part of a supportive pressure-group of young graduates, who sought to give practicing textile artists a wider critical audience, she was encouraged to develop her own unique style of sewing and embroidery.

 In an interview with the Victoria and Albert Museum, she records her influences:Trigger points are really varied and often completely unexpected.
 I've found myself responding to the words and rhythms of popular songs - they can be quite affecting (as Dennis Potter discovered).
 Sometimes it is a sentence or two read or heard on the radio (I jot them down in my notebooks).
 Quite often, it is an encounter with some ancient thing - a fragment of a Greek sculpture, a tiny figure in a medieval embroidery.
 Then there are the old, old stories - Paradise lost by Adam and Eve... a woman turned to stone...Her experience of school-teaching prompted her to enter a career in higher education as lecturer in painting at the Whitelands College, Roehampton.
 Here she was able to experiment to a greater degree with embroidered, stitched, and overlain fabrics.
 The final 13 years of her teaching career were spent as Head of the Department of Textiles at Goldsmiths, University of London.
 She retired from Goldsmiths in 1988.
-During her time there she was an influential educator, broadening its textiles course from a purely stich-based one to an approach which embraced many other textiles practices.
+During her time there she was an influential educator, broadening its textiles course from a purely stitch-based one to an approach which embraced many other textiles practices.
 Walker was appointed a Member of the Most Excellent Order of the British Empire (MBE) for "Services to the Arts" in 1993.
 After her retirement she moved to Wales to concentrate on her art work.